 Who will be the catalysts and first movers of this larger global vision around digital education?

 The OECD does amazing research examining best practices in education.
 For example see this report called Fostering Students’ Creativity and Critical Thinking.
 Here is the know-how needed to create exciting learning experiences that foster creativity and enable critical thinking and problem solving.
-Consider an online interactive learning experience (e.g., a game) that would connect children from different parts of the world in an ’emergency response’ scenario requiring the students to “inquire, imagine, do and reflect” as proposed in the rubric in this report.
+Consider an online interactive learning experience (a multiplayer game) that would connect children from different parts of the world in an ’emergency response’ scenario requiring the students to “inquire, imagine, do and reflect” as proposed in the rubric in this report.
 Imagine that corporate sponsors could give scholarships or internships to students performing the best in complex learning projects.
-Imagine a historic Global Peace Curriculum that teaches human rights and conflict resolution in a collaborative experience with a view to stop violence and end discrimination.
+Imagine a historic Global Peace Curriculum that teaches human rights and conflict resolution in a collaborative experience using multiplayer games with a view to stop violence and end discrimination.
 Consider the possibility that students could earn points leading to a “Peace Maker Certificate” they can put on their CV.

 What’s Needed – IMAGINATION!